TUMFTM/SASIM/README.md

 3. change constant ROOT_DIR in config/definitions to variant 2 by commenting VARIANT 1 and uncommenting VARIANT 2.
 VARIANT 1 is needed if you want to build an .exe file

-3. run a local instance of OTP2 (Open Trip Planner) on the local device of the developer (find tutorial here --> https://docs.opentripplanner.org/en/latest/Basic-Tutorial/)

 4. The application server can be then deployed locally (--> run app.py).

 ### REST-API